 - The prosecuting attorney may not instruct the child not to speak with defense counsel.
 If the parties are unable to agree to the interview terms, the parties may petition the court for a hearing on the terms.

-If you think you need a protective order for you our children, contact your Victim Advocate.
+If you think you need a protective order for you our children, contact your Victim Advocate at the CAC serving your case.
 They can help you get started efficiently.

 If an offender is arrested, VINE is able to give you notifications if that person is released, escapes, or has a change in status.
 Call 866-959-8463 or go online to vinelink.com to register.